gotomgo/overt-flake/README.md

 1. Identifiers are 128-bits
 2. External configuration information such as worker id and data-center id are not needed.
 Machine identifiers, both stable and unstable are used instead
 3. The Overtone Epoch (Jan 1, 2017) is the default epoch used.
 The code allows for any epoch, including Twitter Epoch or Unix Epoch.
 The primary reason is that 1/1/2017 is a Sunday (not important for ID generation) and nostalgically, it is also the day technical development of Overtone began.
 4. The server is not specific to overt-flake identifiers.
 Write your own implementation of flake.Generator and plug it in to the server.
+A
+Twitter Snowflake compatible ID generator is included

 ## Over-Flake ID Format